-IP Interfaces screen
+· IP Interfaces screen

-Administer the PE interface and the C-LAN interface on the IP Interfaces screen.
-It is possible to have both the PE interface and one or more C-LAN boards administered on the same system.
+Administer the PE interface on the IP Interfaces screen.
+It is possible to have the PE interface administered on the same system.
 On some server types, the PE interface is automatically added.
 To see if the PE interface is already added to your system, use the command display ip-interface procr.
 To add the PE interface, use the command add ip-interface procr.

-Administer the PE interface on the main server if the main server is S8300E and for one or more of the following entities, use the PE interface of the main server to register with the main server:
+Administer the PE interface on the main server if the main server is Avaya Solutions Platform S8300 and for one or more of the following entities, use the PE interface of the main server to register with the main server:

-- AE Services, CMS, CDR adjuncts

-- Branch gateways
+- AE Services, CMS, CDR adjuncts - Branch gateways

 - H.323 gateways or endpoints.